 Beazer currently has a significant amount of indebtedness.
-In addition, in connection with the merger, Beazer will incur new indebtedness of approximately \$250 million which may be drawn under a facility maturing one year from the date such financing closes which is expected to be on or about the effective time of the merger.
+In addition, in connection with the merger, Beazer may incur new indebtedness of up to \$250 million which would mature one year from the date such financing closes which is expected to be on or about the effective time of the merger.
 This new indebtedness is described in this Joint Proxy Statement/Prospectus under "The Merger-Financing."
 Beazer's ability to make payments of principal or interest on, or to refinance its indebtedness will depend on: